adiah-frontend-mentor/testimonials-grid/README.md

 Added rules to deploy to gh-pages.

+Then I started working on the html markup.
+Thinking about the reusable components in this project, each of the testimonial cards has the same basic structure, with different, background colors, word colors and then the actual information.

+I'm thinking to create a card component and pass as props
+* theme
+  * background-color
+  * text colors
+* data
+* position

+That way I can use the data to populate the card and use the theme as a class to have the stylings bundled in.

+The position can also be added as a class, for the grid layout to set the grid areas.

+Created custom component for a testimonial card since it's the only component I left it in the `src` folder.

+created a file to hold the data to be imported to the cards.

 ### What I learned

 ### Continued development

 I've heard about Vite instead of CRA to launch React apps as being much faster.

+When setting up the card text colors that are just different values of transparency, check on using some sass function to create it.

 ### Useful resources